untoldecay/LearnLoop-AI-Prompt-Framework/README.md

 # 🤖 Learnloop AI prompt Framework

-A learning-focused system that helps coders stay consistent while extracting value from AI interactions.
+A learning-focused system that helps coders stay consistent while extracting value from AI interactions inside AI IDE (Windsurf, but could also used with other IDEs like Cursor, Cline etc)

 **Solving Common AI Challenges:**